Lord-Of-WuTang/picker/README.md

 # 🍽️ Lunch Picker Program

 This project is a simple lunch picker tool built with HTML, CSS, and JavaScript.
-It helps users manage a list of lunch items—adding, removing, and selecting random options.
+It assists users in managing a list of lunch items—adding, removing, and selecting random options.

 ## Features